-As permitted by regulations adopted by the Securities and Exchange Commission, paper copies of the Fund's annual and semiannual shareholder reports are no longer being sent by mail unless you specifically request paper copies of the reports.
-Instead, the reports are being made available on the Fund's website (funds.eatonvance.com/closed-end-fund-and-term-trustdocuments.php), and you will be notified by mail each time a report is posted and provided with a website address to access the report.
+Beginning on January 1, 2021, as permitted by regulations adopted by the Securities and Exchange Commission, paper copies of the Fund's annual and semi-annual shareholder reports are no longer being sent by mail unless you specifically request paper copies of the reports.
+Instead, the reports are being made available on the Fund's website (funds.eatonvance.com/closed-end-fund-and-term-trust-documents.php), and you will be notified by mail each time a report is posted and provided with a website address to access the report.
 If you already elected to receive shareholder reports electronically, you will not be affected by this change and you need not take any action.
 If you hold shares at the Fund's transfer agent, American Stock Transfer & Trust Company, LLC ("AST"), you may elect to receive shareholder reports and other communications from the Fund electronically by contacting AST.
 If you own your shares through a financial intermediary (such as a broker-dealer or bank), you must contact your financial intermediary to sign up.
 You may elect to receive all future Fund shareholder reports in paper free of charge.
 If you hold shares at AST, you can inform AST that you wish to continue receiving paper copies of your shareholder reports by calling 1-866-439-6787.
 If you own these shares through a financial intermediary, you must contact your financial intermediary or follow instructions included with this disclosure, if applicable, to elect to continue to receive paper copies of your shareholder reports.
 Your election to receive reports in paper will apply to all funds held with AST or to all funds held through your financial intermediary, as applicable.

-Up to 7,168,522 Shares Eaton Vance Enhanced Equity Income Fund II Common Shares
+Up to 5,884,536 Shares Eaton Vance Enhanced Equity Income Fund Common Shares

 Investment Objectives and Policies.
-Eaton Vance Enhanced Equity Income Fund II (the "Fund") is a diversified, closed-end management investment company, which commenced operations on January 31, 2005.
+Eaton Vance Enhanced Equity Income Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on October 29, 2004.
 The Fund's primary investment objective is to provide current income, with a secondary objective of capital appreciation.
 The Fund pursues its investment objectives by investing primarily in a portfolio of mid- and large-capitalization common stocks.
 Under normal market conditions, the Fund seeks to generate current earnings from option premiums by selling covered call options on a substantial portion of its portfolio securities, although on up to 5% of the Fund's net assets, the Fund may sell the stock underlying a call option prior to purchasing back the call option.
 Such sales shall occur no more than three days before the option buy back.
 There can be no assurance that the Fund will achieve its investment objectives.

 Investment Adviser.
-The Fund's investment adviser is Eaton Vance Management ("Eaton Vance" or the "Adviser").
+Eaton Vance Management ("Eaton Vance" or the "Adviser") acts as the Fund's investment adviser under an Investment Advisory Agreement (the "Advisory Agreement").
+The Adviser's principal office is located at Two International Place, Boston, MA 02110.
+Eaton Vance, its affiliates and predecessor companies have been managing assets of individuals and institutions since 1924 and of investment companies since 1931.
 Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").

-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly-owned subsidiary of Morgan Stanley.
+On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly owned subsidiary of Morgan Stanley.
+In connection with the Transaction, the Fund entered into a new investment advisory agreement with Eaton Vance.
+Such agreement was approved by shareholders prior to the consummation of the Transaction and was effective upon its closing.